realityrig/UE4-ExtraFilesPackager/README.md

 This plugin is offered "as-is" with absolutely no warranty.

+## Installation
+Copy the "ExtraFilesPackager" directory into the "Plugins" directory of your UE4 project.
+If the "Plugins" directory doesn't exist already, you can create one in the root of your project folder.

 ## Alternatives
 You might want to look into alternative ways to get files into your packaged game to see if they are better suited for you: https://wiki.unrealengine.com/How_To_Package_Extra_NonUASSET_Files_With_Your_Game